Jibin-Gigi/Flames-App-Python/README.md

-# FLAMES App - The Future Predictor of Romance and Bromance
+# FLAMES App - The Future Predictor of Romance

 Welcome to the FLAMES App, where we take your love life as seriously as a cat chasing a laser pointer.
-This state-of-the-art, highly sophisticated, and AI-powered app will predict your future relationship with your crush using ancient algorithms that mystics probably used (but we can't confirm).
+This state-of-the-art, highly sophisticated, and predict your future relationship with your crush using ancient algorithms that mystics probably used (but we can't confirm).

 ## Features